TheEconomist/covid-19-excess-deaths-tracker/README.md

 ### Chile

 To follow the latest census in 2017, from which we are importing population estimates, we have grouped the regions of Ñuble and Biobio together.
 We have imported regional covid-19 death tolls from [a GitHub repository maintained by Data Science Research Peru](https://github.com/DataScienceResearchPeru/covid-19_latinoamerica).
+Note: Chile's deaths have been higher than the 2015-19 average for most of 2020, possibly because of population growth.
+We are looking into ways to adjust for this.

 | Variable          | Source                            | Notes                                                             |
 | ------------------| ----------------------------------|-------------------------------------------------------------------|